Indigo Privacy exists to make the fundamentals of personal privacy accessible to everyone

 That's the gap Indigo Privacy fills.
-We publish a free weekly newsletter covering data privacy news, practical how-to guides, and honest breakdowns of the tools that actually help — without affiliate deals or hidden agendas.
+We publish a free weekly newsletter covering data privacy news, practical how-to guides, and honest breakdowns of the tools that actually help written for regular people, not security researchers.

 Most people give up.
 The brokers count on that.